onaya7/onaya7/README.md

 - 🔭 I’m currently working on **Something cool 😁**

-- 💻I work **as a Software Engineer and contributing to backend for building web applications and Optimizing servers for scalability, speed, and stability**
+- 💻I work **as a Software Engineer, specializing in mobile application development.
+I also contribute to backend development for building web applications and optimizing servers for scalability, speed, and stability**.

-- 💬 I'm currently honing my skills in **Flutter**
+- 💬 I'm currently honing my skills as a **Software Engineer**

 - 📫 How to reach me **samuelayano7@gmail.com**